javaGuruBY/rpaS7/homework/english/olga_chueshova/lecture1/task1.md

 1.1  Answer the questions.
 Introduce yourself

 1 What's your name? - My Name is Olga.
-2 Where do you live? - I live in Gomel.
+2 Where do you live? - I live in Gomel, Belarus.
 3 What do you do? - I am not working now.
+I worked in a bank as a manager.
+But two mounths ego I have left my job.
+And now I am looking for new job and trying to understanding what I really want to do.
-4 What do you like doing in your free time? - Wen I have free time I like reading, hearing music.
+4 What do you like doing in your free time? - When I have free time I read books, listen music, spend time with my family, do sport...
-5 Why would you like to be a programmer? -
+5 Why would you like to be a programmer? - I would like to be a programmer, because I want to have a good wage for my work.
-6 What are you working on in the programming course at the moment? - At the moment I am making my homework by English.
+6 What are you working on in the programming course at the moment? - At the moment I am doing my homework by English.
-7 Did you learn English before? - I have been starting to learn English by myself some monfs ego.
+7 Did you learn English before? - I have been starting to learn English some mounths ego.
+I stady English independently.
+I have some smartphone apps.
+Recently I have begun to read a book in English, but I read it for now with help a dictionary.
-8 Would you like to boost your English? - Yes,
+8 Would you like to boost your English? - Yes, of course I want to boost my English, especially spieking English and listening English.
-9 What is the hardest thing about learning English? -
+9 What is the hardest thing about learning English? - Listenin English.